-Close shave without irritation – thanks to its single blade design, a safety razor will shave close and still not irritate the skin.
-This is a great option for men who may have a sensitive scalp.
+1. Close shave without irritation: Thanks to its single blade design, a safety razor will shave close and yet not irritate the skin.
+This is an excellent option for men who may have a sensitive scalp.

 Why this may not be for you?

-Learning curve – this tool isn’t something an absolute newbie can use.
-You’d have to hold the razor in such a way that it maintains around a 30 degree angle or you’ll risk a lot of blood loss.
+1. Learning curve: This tool isn’t something an absolute newbie can use.
+You’d have to hold the razor in such a way that it maintains around a 30-degree angle, or you’ll risk a lot of blood loss.
 But mastering it is worth the effort because of how close it can shave without irritation.

-Time – it takes longer to shave with a safety razor because of its stiff head.
+2. Time: It takes longer to shave with a safety razor because of its stiff head.
 You’ll need to carefully maneuver it around the different contours.
 The single blade design means you’ll need more passes for a close shave.
-So that takes time which some of you might not have.
+So that takes time, which some of you might not have.

-Here’s another Gillette in this list.
+Here’s another Gillette on this list.
 This time it’s the Mach 3 by Gillette.

 This is the first multi-bladed (3 to be exact) that Gillette introduced to the market more than a decade ago.
 And it’s still a favorite among men and even some women because of the combination of comfort and closeness.

-With just 3 blades it won’t irritate the skin as much as a Fusion.
-And this is a great alternative if you don’t have time to spend learning the intricacies of using a safety razor.
+With just 3 blades, it won’t irritate the skin as much as a Fusion.
+And this is an excellent alternative if you don’t have time to spend learning the intricacies of using a safety razor.

-The Mach 3 is much easier to clean because there’s more space in between the blades.
+Mach 3 is much easier to clean because there’s more space between the blades.